Sensorless Remote Center of Motion Misalignment Estimation: Results

-We follow the experimental setup in Section~\ref{sec:demo_nece_exp_setup}.
-At the RCM, the interaction force should be zero or near zero due to its mechanical properties.
-At the misaligned incision port, a larger interaction force is expected.
-Additionally, as $\theta$ increases, the interaction force should also increase.
+When the incision point coincides with the RCM, the interaction forces are expected to be zero or negligible.
+With increasing coaxial misalignment, larger values of $\theta$ produce higher interaction forces, as $\delta^*_c=D^*\tan\theta$ increases accordingly.
 The results are shown in Fig.~\ref{fig:neccesity}.

-Our experiment shows that when the incision port is over 20\,mm from the RCM, an interaction force exceeding 12\,N is exerted on the patient.
-For $[D,\theta]$=[40\,mm, 45$^{\circ}$], the force reaches 35\,N, which could potentially damage abdominal tissue.
-This highlights the need to detect and correct RCM misalignment during da Vinci robot surgery.
+The experiments demonstrate that when the incision port is displaced more than 20\,mm from the RCM, the resulting interaction force exceeds 12\,N. For $(D^*,\theta)$\,=\,(40\,mm, 45$^{\circ}$), the force reaches 35\,N, a magnitude that poses a risk of abdominal tissue damage~\cite{Kriener2023MechanicalCO, Miller2023QuantitativeTO, Konerding2011MaximumFA, Frstemann2011ForcesAD}.
+These findings underscore the importance of detecting and correcting RCM misalignment in da Vinci robot–assisted surgery.